lelemonik/zentry-zen-flow/README.md

 ## 🤝 Contributing

-This is a personal project built with Lovable.
+This is an open-source personal productivity project.
 Feel free to fork and customize!

 ## 📄 License